kata-containers/www.katacontainers.io/src/pages/blog/switchboard-oracles-and-kata-containers.md

 # Addressing Security Challenges in Oracle Operations

-Blockchain oracles must operate with resilience against potential vulnerabilities that can lead to data breaches or system compromises.
+Blockchain oracles must operate with resilience against potential vulnerabilities that can lead to data breaches or a compromised system.
 Traditional containerization techniques expose oracles to shared resources, increasing the risk of attacks that can propagate across systems.
 The need for robust security measures led us to Kata Containers.

 ## The Security Advantage of Kata Containers